syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-backends/django-server-custom-binding.md

 ## Integrate Syncfusion React Grid with Django REST Framework (Custom Binding)

-The Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid is a robust, high‑performance component built to efficiently display, manage, and manipulate large datasets.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) is a robust, high‑performance component built to efficiently display, manage, and manipulate large datasets.
 It provides advanced features such as sorting, filtering, and paging.
 Follow these steps to render the grid and integrate it with a Django backend.

 ### Step 1 : Creating the React client application